 The HARID Conservatory has initiated an exciting and valuable program to support the training of male dancers.
-The Marcelo Gomes Scholarship Program provides a number of qualified finalists the opportunity to attend HARID’s four-week Summer School on $2,500 scholarships.
-During the Summer School, the finalists compete for a grand prize: the Marcelo Gomes Scholarship.
+The Marcelo Gomes Scholarship Program provides a number of qualified finalists the opportunity to attend HARID’s four-week Summer Intensive on $2,500 scholarships.
+During the Summer Intensive, the finalists compete for a grand prize: the Marcelo Gomes Scholarship.
 The Scholarship, valued at $5,000, supports the winner’s continued studies at the school during the following academic year.

 HARID director, Gordon Wright, stated, “We were pleased to name this scholarship initiative in honor of Marcelo Gomes, one of the Conservatory’s most-distinguished alumni.
 Being named the winner of a scholarship bearing Marcelo’s name is a tremendous honor and a feather in the cap for any young male dancer.”

-Male dance students 13–16 years of age (currently in academic grades 8 – 11) are invited to apply to the Marcelo Gomes Scholarship Program by attending a HARID Summer School audition in January or February (www.harid.edu/auditions), or by submitting an electronic application on or before February 15 each year.
+Male dance students 13–16 years of age (currently in academic grades 8 – 11) are invited to apply to the Marcelo Gomes Scholarship Program by attending a HARID Summer Intensive audition in January or February (www.harid.edu/auditions), or by submitting an electronic application on or before February 15 each year.
 Electronic application requirements include a video presentation of class work and a personal statement.
 The finalists are selected by a jury comprised of HARID’s director and ballet faculty.
-The winner of the Marcelo Gomes Scholarship is announced at the conclusion of Summer School.
+The winner of the Marcelo Gomes Scholarship is announced at the conclusion of the Summer Intensive.